IT 3110: Systems Design and Administration II or Systems Automation

 There will be approximately 4 practical exams scheduled throughout the semester.
 The practical exams will require students to complete hands-on work on computer systems, relating to homework assignments.
 The students will be expected to demonstrate the practical skills listed in the course objectives.
 The practical exams will be conducted in a time limited setting, during class time.

-Assignments will count for 25% of your point total.
-Quizzes will count for 5% of your point total.
-The final exam will count for 10% of your point total.
-The practical exams will count for 60% of your point total.
+Assignments will count for 50% of your point total.
+Exams will count for 50% of your point total.

 Letter grades are assigned based on the percentage of possible points attained, according to the following chart: